gcastellazzi/C2F4DT/docs/guide/plugins_developer_guide.md

-# Cloud2FEMi — Plugin/Extensions Developer Guide
+# C2F4DT — Plugin/Extensions Developer Guide

-This guide shows how to build **drop-in extensions** for Cloud2FEMi without touching `main_window.py`.
+This guide shows how to build **drop-in extensions** for C2F4DT without modifying `main_window.py`.
 Extensions live in the `./extensions/` folder and are loaded automatically at startup.
+The **Cloud2FEM** plugin is included as an example, but the framework is designed for any plugin or extension.

 ## TL;DR
 - Create a folder under `extensions/your_plugin/`